exponea/exponea-android-sdk/Documentation/firebase.md

 - [ ] Your **application** Gradle build file (for example, *my-project/app/build.gradle*) contains `apply plugin: 'com.google.gms.google-services'`.
 - [ ] Your **top level** Gradle build file (for example, *my-project/build.gradle*) has `classpath 'com.google.gms:google-services:X.X.X'` listed in build script dependencies.

-## Implement Firebase Messaging in Your App
+## Implement Firebase messaging in your app

 Next, you must create and register a service that extends `FirebaseMessagingService`.
 The SDK's automatic tracking relies on your app providing this implementation.